-Hold us accountable to our promises, APC charges Clerics
+Hold us accountable to our promises, APC charges clerics

-National Secretary of the Caretaker Extraordinary Convention Planning Committee CECPC of the party, Sen. John James Akpanudoedehe gave the charge on Tuesday at the 80th birthday thanksgiving and book launch of Venerable Emmanuel O. Ajayi (retd) which held at the Holy Trinity Anglican Church, Oboroke-Ihima in Okehi Local Government Area of Kogi state.
+National Secretary of the Caretaker Extraordinary Convention Planning Committee CECPC of the party, Sen. John James Akpanudoedehe, gave the charge yesterday at the 80th birthday thanksgiving and book launch of Venerable Emmanuel O. Ajayi, retd, at the Holy Trinity Anglican Church, Oboroke-Ihima in Okehi Local Government Area of Kogi State.

-He said; “Clerics should not be silent when politicians go wrong”, adding that it is in “holding the political class accountable to the people that we can have the kind of society we desire.”
+He said: “Clerics should not be silent when politicians go wrong.
+It is in holding the political class accountable to the people that we can have the kind of society we desire.”

 He also asked Christians to uphold the Biblical injunction to pray for their leaders.

-Akpanudoedehe who was represented by the APC Assistant Director of Media, Hon.
-Edegbe Odemwingie said: “May I use this opportunity to urge religious leaders in the country to continue to talk to those of us who are politicians, to do the right thing.
+Akpanudoedehe, who was represented by the APC Assistant Director of Media, Edegbe Odemwingie, said: “May I use this opportunity to urge religious leaders in the country to continue to talk to those of us who are politicians, to do the right thing.

 “Clerics should not be silent when politicians go wrong.
 For, it is by holding the political class accountable to the people that we can have the kind of society we desire.
 Religious leaders must be true examples to their followers.